MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-2019.md

 ## Manually configure Windows Server Roles and Features
 To manually configure the required Windows Server Roles and Features, you can use one of two methods: 1.
 Server Manager 2.
 Microsoft PowerShell

-To configure by using Server Manager:
+To configure by using Server Manager, see [Install or Uninstall Roles, Role Services, or Features](https://docs.microsoft.com/en-us/windows-server/administration/server-manager/install-or-uninstall-roles-role-services-or-features)

-To configure by using Powershell:
+To configure by using PowerShell:

-From a Powershell command prompt window, type:
+From a PowerShell command prompt window, type:

 Install-WindowsFeature NET-HTTP-Activation,NET-Non-HTTP-Activ,NET-WCF-Pipe-Activation45,NET-WCF-HTTP-Activation45,Web-Server,Web-WebServer,Web-Common-Http,Web-Static-Content,Web-Default-Doc,Web-Dir-Browsing,Web-Http-Errors,Web-App-Dev,Web-Asp-Net,Web-Asp-Net45,Web-Net-Ext,Web-Net-Ext45,Web-ISAPI-Ext,Web-ISAPI-Filter,Web-Health,Web-Http-Logging,Web-Log-Libraries,Web-Request-Monitor,Web-Http-Tracing,Web-Security,Web-Basic-Auth,Web-Windows-Auth,Web-Filtering,Web-Performance,Web-Stat-Compression,Web-Dyn-Compression,Web-Mgmt-Tools,Web-Mgmt-Console,WAS,WAS-Process-Model,WAS-NET-Environment,WAS-Config-APIs,Windows-Identity-Foundation,Xps-Viewer -IncludeManagementTools -Verbose

+[!NOTE]
+Some Windows features being installed are “Features On Demand (FOD)”, which are downloaded from Windows Update.
+If the computer doesn’t have access to Windows Update, you can specify local installation files by adding the **Source** parameter and pointing to the \sources\sxs folder on the Windows Server installation media.
+For example:   -Source D:\sources\sxs

 ## Optional software supported in SharePoint Server 2019 Public Preview
 <a name="OptionalSoftware"> </a>